-EU green bonds may still finance future gas projects
+EU green bonds may still finance fossil fuel companies

 On Tuesday (7 September), the European Commission adopted a proposal to raise €250bn in green bonds between now and the end of 2026 - with around €80bn planned for this year to support Europe's economic recovery from the coronavirus pandemic.